 Asia is such a vast and miraculous place to explore.
 Running low on funds should never be a reason to miss out on that.
-Using any of these seven options, you can pursue your travel dreams without having to worry about finances!
+In fact, if you have any clothes that you don’t use anymore, you can sell them on sites and apps like Flyp.
+Using any of these options, you can pursue your travel dreams without having to worry about finances!

 There are loads more ideas like this available.
 If you’ve had a recent experience with working abroad, then please share your ideas to give fellow travelers some inspiration!